Google Search Quality Rater Guidelines: How Google Evaluates Your Site

 Look.
 We all have our own subjective opinions of what constitutes quality.
 But if your aim is to perform well in search, there’s no better place to get the information than the original source, Google Search Quality Rater Guidelines.

 Think of it as your roadmap to achieving expertise, authority, and trust (E-A-T).
-Althought E-A-T is important regardless of the niche, it’s critical for those dealing with “Your Money or Your Life Pages” (YMYL).
+Although E-A-T is important regardless of the niche, it’s critical for those dealing with “Your Money or Your Life Pages” (YMYL).
 Page Quality rating standards are exceptionally high for YMYL pages as the information can have an impact on a person’s financial stability, health, safety, and happiness.

 SEOs may be disappointed to realize that the guidelines won’t help them game the system.
 But for the rest of us, it’s a veritable gold mine into how Google evaluates websites and pages.